-Each fire department connection shall be the flush type.
-Free standing type fire department connections shall only be installed when approved by UMCP/DAEC and shall be located a minimum of 40 feet from the building.
-Each fire department connection shall have two (two) 2-1/2 inch inlets with threads conforming to the American National Fire Hose Connection Screw Thread as defined in NFPA 1963, equipped with UL listed screw caps with pin lugs and chains.
-The Fire department connections shall be not less than two feet and not more than 3 feet 6 inches in elevation, measured from the ground level to the center line of the inlets.
-Two fire department connections are required when two or more risers are provided.
+- Each fire department connection shall be the flush type. - Free standing type fire department connections shall only be installed when approved by the departments of Facilities Management and shall be located a minimum of 40 feet from the building. - Each fire department connection shall have 2 (two) 2-1/2 inch inlets with threads conforming to the American National Fire Hose Connection Screw Thread as defined in NFPA 1963, equipped with UL listed screw caps with pin lugs and chains. - The Fire Department connections shall be not less than two feet and not more than 3 feet 6 inches in elevation, measured from the ground level to the center line of the inlets. - Two Fire Department connections are required when two or more risers are provided.